 The debtor would also be responsible for paying any new taxes or new homeowners association fees that become due during the repayment period.

-An experienced Texas bankruptcy lawyer can help you apply determine the best way to stop a foreclosure, select the best exemptions to protect your property and can help address any concerns you have about the bankruptcy process.
+An experienced Texas bankruptcy lawyer can help you apply to determine the best way to stop a foreclosure, select the best exemptions to protect your property, and can help address any concerns you have about the bankruptcy process.

-Call the Law Office of Marilyn D. Garner NOW at 817.381.9292 for a free consultation to discuss how bankruptcy may help you.
+Call the Law Office of Marilyn D. Garner at 817.381.9292 or contact us online for a free consultation to discuss how bankruptcy may be able to help you.